 When I imagine a brainstorming session I often think of a bunch of people in a Google HQ-type setting excitedly exchanging ideas until suddenly their ideas merge to create one colossal genius idea.

-The reality?
-It’s pretty darned different.
-In fact, many people who have sat through a “brainstorming session” will recount the pain of being held captive in a room with ten other people who just gawk at each other as the boss tells them they’re going to play a word-association game.
+Sadly, in reality brainstorming sessions can often be frustrating and fruitless.
+Many people who have sat through a “brainstorming session” will recount the pain of being held captive in a room with ten other people as the boss tells them they’re going to play a word-association game.